 Mold and mildew growth is a much more serious consequence of water damage.
 Suppose there are any visual signs of mold or any strong odors.
-In that case, it is highly recommended that you contact a professional water damage restoration partner in Riverside and let them handle the issue.
+In that case, it is highly recommended that you contact a professional water damage restoration partner in San Diego and let them handle the issue.

 Mold can be extremely difficult to remove and if it is not taken care of properly, it will grow over time and leave your kitchen flooring, walls, and wood unsalvageable.
 Worse than that, it also has the potential to cause respiratory health problems like asthma.

 Leave your cabinet doors open until you take action to fix the water damage.
 This will allow the cabinets to dry up and remove any source of moisture.
 Some leak detection experts even recommend that you remove the cabinet doors completely to allow maximum airflow within the space.

 If possible, use a fan or any other drying or dehumidifying equipment to blow in the area under the sink to expedite the drying process and remove as much moisture as possible from the surface.

 Fixing Water Damage

 Now that you have assessed the water damage and have stopped the leak temporarily by shutting off the water supply, the next step is to fix the water damage.
 Based on the extent of your damage, the tools you have at hand, and your DIY skills, you may be able to fix the water damage by trying the steps below.
 However, if the damage is in a severe state and you feel like it’s beyond what you can handle, consult a professional at EZ kitchen sink leak detection in San Diego.

 If you decide to handle the project yourself, you will need the following.

 - Steel Wool and mineral oil

 Step 1: Remove Dry Mold